Beating the heat at Disneyland

 Space Mountain- Line is mostly indoors or shaded.

-Star Tours- Line is mostly indoors or shaded
+Star Tours- The line is primarily indoors or shaded.

 Toon Town

-Roger Rabbit’s Cartoon Spin- Line is completly indoors and airconditioned
+Roger Rabbit’s Cartoon Spin-Line is entirely indoors and air-conditioned

 Toon Town Houses- Lots to explore inside